AlexandrosFerles/DD2424_Deep_Learning_in_Data_Science/README.md

 ## Topics include:

-Assignment 1: 1-layer network for MultiClass classification in the CIFAR-10 dataset, through gradient descent Cross-Entropy and SVM Loss optimization respectively.
+**Assignment 1**: 1-layer network for MultiClass classification in the CIFAR-10 dataset, through gradient descent i) Cross-Entropy and ii) SVM Loss optimization.

-Assignment 2: 2-layer network for MultiClass classification in the CIFAR-10 dataset, through gradient descent Cross-Entropy Loss optimization.
+**Assignment 2**: 2-layer network for MultiClass classification in the CIFAR-10 dataset, through gradient descent i) Cross-Entropy and ii) SVM Loss optimization.

-Assignment 3: k-layer network for MultiClass classification with batch normalization in the CIFAR-10 dataset, through gradient descent Cross-Entropy Loss optimization.
+**Assignment** 3: k-layer network for MultiClass classification with batch normalization in the CIFAR-10 dataset, through gradient descent Cross-Entropy Loss optimization and Batch Normalization.

-Assignment 4: Vanilla Recurrent Neural Network, re-producing text segments based on the first chapter of 'Harry Potter and the Goblet of Fire' book and Donald Trump's tweets.
+**Assignment 4**: Vanilla Recurrent Neural Network, re-producing text segments based on the first chapter of 'Harry Potter and the Goblet of Fire' book and Donald Trump's tweets.